MATHEMATICS

 The use of this approach ensures consistency and continuity throughout the school as well as building on progression year upon year.
 Throughout each sequence, children are encouraged to articulate their understanding through the use of speaking frames and to respect one and others ideas.

 Throughout our teaching, we continuously monitor pupils’ progress against expected attainment for their age, making formative judgements.
-The use of “destination questions” at the end of a lesson enables children to apply their learning in a different context.
+The teachers may plan to use of “destination questions” at the end of a lesson to enable children to apply their learning in a different context.
 This provides opportunities to make snapshot judgements to inform the next lessons planning and for misconceptions to be addressed.
-Our teaching and learning sequences include “Buffer Zones” whereby teachers or learning support assistants can work with individuals or small groups in order to address misconceptions.
-We use Essential Maths Diagnostic Termly Assessments, in order to identify gaps in children’s learning and areas where further intervention is needed.
 Our continuous formative judgements inform our discussions in half termly pupil progress meetings.
 Specific targeted interventions are planned in where appropriate.

 USEFUL RESOURCES